 With the rise in popularity of BL dramas, the good news is that BL movies have seen a slight uptick in interest as well.
 In the past few years, you may have noticed some new BL films popping up here and there.
 Still not a lot, but at least it’s better than having no representation at all.

 Usually, these BL movies are pretty interesting to watch.
 Despite having a low budget and using unknown actors, most of the projects are made with a lot of passion, produced by filmmakers who are genuinely interested in telling well-crafted LGBT stories.
-BL Watcher, who has seen quite a few Asian gay movies in my lifetime, would like to recommend the best BL movies in the genre.
+BL Watcher has seen quite a few Asian gay movies in my lifetime.
+Below are some of my best BL movie recommendations in the genre.

 BL Movies in 2021

 Komorebi is a Taiwanese BL movie about a gay son on the verge of coming out to his mother.
 The main character has gotten married to his childhood sweetheart recently.
 While his sisters know about them, the mom remains unaware of her son’s relationship.
 At family dinner, the conversation turns to the subject of his mysterious love life, pushing him closer towards honesty.

 There is a warm, gentle coming-out story in Komorebi.
 This short film features relatable characters, realistic reactions, and reassuring messages.
 Admittedly, the story is limited by its length, unable to elaborate on certain details.
 Nonetheless, it does a decent job at making the parent-child dynamic feel wholesome and down-to-earth.